ntop/PF_RING/doc/README.fiberblaze.md

 ```

 ## Usage
-PF_RING-enabled apps see Fiberblaze cards as fbcard:XXXX devices.
+PF_RING-enabled apps see Silicom/Fiberblaze cards as fbcard:XXXX devices.
 However due to the Fiberblaze naming, you need to use different device names, depending if you send or receive traffic.

 # RX
 The naming convention is fbcard:CARD_ID:GROUP_NAME:GROUP_RING_ID where CARD_ID is the id of the card we want to open, GROUP_NAME is the name of the group specified in fbcard.cfg used by configurecard, and RING_ID (in case of traffic hashing, i.e. Fiberblaze's RSS) if the id of the PRBs.